Joewings-jw/Hesabu/README.md

 - 🚀 Ready for a challenge?

-- 🧠 Before hitting the play button on our Analysis video, we've got a brain teaser for you!

 - ⏳ How many seconds will it take you to spot the sneaky wrong line? 🕵️‍♂️ Maybe 5 seconds?
 Press play to reveal the results.

   - Red math frame—revealing the initial error.